-Sure, coding bootcamp is a great way to break out of your rut and find a new career path, but it ain’t free.
-You’ll be making a good salary after you finish bootcamp, and so getting the skills to make that money doesn’t come cheap.
+Sure, a coding bootcamp is a great way to break out of your rut and find a new career path, but it ain’t free.
+You’ll be making a good salary after you finish bootcamp, and getting the skills to make that money doesn’t come cheap.
 You shouldn’t despair, though.
 Tuition costs are all over the map, so you’re sure to find a program that fits your requirements.
-So, how much is Rutgers bootcamp?

 Rutgers hires instructors from the professional world.
 When you attend Rutgers coding bootcamp, you’ll work with teachers pulled from enterprise-level companies, government agencies, and many other walks of high-profile life.
-All of the instructors have tons of experience under their belts, and all of them do their best to make sure that you succeed in your studies and beyond.
+Rutgers bootcamp instructors have tons of experience under their belts, and all of them do their best to make sure that you succeed in your studies and beyond.

 Now we’re getting into the nuts and bolts, kids.
 By the time you’re considering which course schedule to select, you’ve already decided on which bootcamp to attend.
-You’ve gone through the admission process, which includes an interview with faculty and other staff to make sure that you have the drive and attitude to do well in class, so it’s now time to pick a schedule that fits your work and home life.
+You’ve gone through the admission process, which includes a coding bootcamp interview to make sure that you have the drive to do well in class.
+Now it’s time to pick a schedule that fits your work and home life.